-In June of 2011, I was completely maxed out.
-I had approximately $100 to my name, plus another $100 of wiggle room on my credit card, and it all had to last me six weeks.
-After years of swiping for anything I dreamed of owning or doing, my bad spending habits had finally caught up with me and I was left with more than $28,000 of debt to pay off.
+In June 2011, I was completely maxed out.
+After years of swiping for anything I dreamed of owning or doing, my bad spending habits had finally caught up with me and I was left with more than $28,000 of consumer and student debt to pay off.
 To try and stay accountable throughout my debt repayment journey, I decided to start this blog.

-At this point, I’m sure it doesn’t need to be said, but I am a personal finance blogger not a financial planner.
-The posts on this blog reflect my personal experiences and should not be taken as advice.
+I’m sure it doesn’t need to be said, but I am a personal finance blogger, not a financial planner.
+The posts on this blog reflect my personal experiences and should not be taken as certified financial advice.
 With that being said, I hope to inspire girls and women everywhere to take control of their lives and achieve financial independence.

 Want to know more?
 Keep reading…